spectrocloud/librarium/docs/docs-content/clusters/pcg/deploy-pcg/vmware.md

 The zone tags you assign to your vSphere objects, such as a datacenter and clusters are applied to the Kubernetes nodes you deploy through Palette into your vSphere environment.
-Kubernetes clusters deployed to other infrastructure providers, such as public cloud may have other native mechanisms for auto discovery of zones.
+Kubernetes clusters deployed to other infrastructure providers, such as public cloud, may have other native mechanisms for auto discovery of zones.

 For example, assume a vCenter environment contains three compute clusters, cluster-1, cluster-2, and cluster-3.
 To support this environment you create the tag categories `k8s-region` and `k8s-zone`.
 The `k8s-region` is assigned to the